 You Get the Best of Both Worlds

 I mean, you get to go home whenever you want and not deal with obnoxious college kids.
 You don’t have to be forced to purchase a meal plan to get horrible food at the dining hall.
 You can show up to school events and go home if it’s terrible and sleep in your own comfy bed that hasn’t been slept on by someone else.
-You don’t have to live by the rules of your RA and you can even sleep over with a friend if you really want to feel the dorm experience.
+You don’t have to live by the rules of your RA and you can even a sleepover with a friend if you really want to feel the dorm experience.
 You can take the good from each world, so that’s always fun.
-There’s always two sides to the coin.
+There are always two sides to the coin.

 Being a commuter definitely gave me a different perspective, but it didn’t change the way I enjoyed college.
 We may feel underrepresented and you might feel like a unicorn when you tell people you’re a commuter but you shouldn’t feel like an outsider.

 If you’re a commuter, what are some things you noticed about your college experience?
 What are some tips you can give?